CodeMaster10000/blog-post-app/README.md

 To run the service within a docker container:

 1. Start Docker and ensure it is running.
+2. Navigate to the root directory
-2. Create a Docker image from the Dockerfile inside the container
+3. Create a Docker image from the Dockerfile

     ```bash
-      docker build -t blog-api:0.2.6
+      docker build -t blog-api:0.2.7
     ```

-3. go to `container` package and run `docker-compose up` in the container package
+4. go to `container` package and run `docker-compose up` in the container package
-4. Ensure that the containers and services within are up and running
+5. Ensure that the containers and services within are up and running
-5. Login on Keycloak http://localhost:8085/auth (admin:admin)
+6. Login on Keycloak http://localhost:8085/auth (admin:admin)
-6. Use the application
+7. Use the application

 ### Containerized Infrastructure